-Are All of the Highest Paying Dividend Stocks High Risk? - Cabot Wealth Network
+Are All of the Highest-Paying Dividend Stocks High Risk? - Cabot Wealth Network

-Are All of the Highest Paying Dividend Stocks High Risk?
+Are All of the Highest-Paying Dividend Stocks High Risk?

+Adding the market’s highest-paying dividend stocks to your portfolio can be a huge help in generating regular income in today’s ultra-low yield environment.

-In recent years, high paying dividend stocks have become incredibly popular with retired investors—and baby boomers too.
-Adding a few of the market’s highest paying dividend stocks to your portfolio can be a huge help in generating regular income in today’s ultra-low yield environment.
+In recent years, high-paying dividend stocks have become incredibly popular with retired investors—and young baby boomers too.
+Adding a few of the market’s highest-paying dividend stocks to your portfolio can be a huge help in generating regular income in today’s ultra-low yield environment.
 But many investors don’t realize how much risk is inherent in most of the highest paying dividend stocks.

-The highest dividend stocks in the market are usually yielding so much because they’re very high risk—many of the energy stocks that offered double-digit yields at some time in the last year have since reduced or eliminated their dividends, for example.
+The highest dividend stocks in the market are usually yielding so much because they’re very high risk—many of the energy stocks that offered double-digit yields at some time have since reduced or eliminated their dividends, for example.
 Others simply delivered investors staggering capital losses—an 11% yield is great but doesn’t make up for a 70% loss.

 But do high yields always mean higher risk?

-Note: This article was originally published on November 3, 2016 and is periodically updated.